saoxdxd2/wallet_finder/README.md

 ## Installation

 ### Windows
+1. download install.bat from the project (outside the folder)
-1. Right-click `install_win.bat` and "Run as administrator"
+2. Right-click `install.bat` and "Run as administrator"
-2. Follow on-screen prompts
+3. Follow on-screen prompts
-3. Application will launch automatically
+4. Application will launch automatically

 ### Linux
 ```bash